Your privacy is critically important to us

 You have the right to ask us not to process your personal data for marketing purposes.
 We will usually inform you (before collecting your data) if we intend to use your data for such purposes or if we intend to disclose your information to any third party for such purposes.
 You can exercise your right to prevent such processing by checking certain boxes on the forms we use to collect your data.
-You can also exercise this right at any time by contacting us at email@example.com.
+You can also exercise this right at any time by contacting us at [email protected].

 You have the right to ask us to correct any incorrect personal information we store about you, to delete personal information, or otherwise restrict our processing, or to receive an electronic copy of the personal information you provided to us.

-If you wish to exercise any of these rights, please email us at firstname.lastname@example.org.
+If you wish to exercise any of these rights, please email us at [email protected].
 We will respond to your request consistent with applicable laws.

-Under the CCPA, among other rights, California consumers have the right to request that a business that collects a consumer's personal data disclose the categories and specific pieces of personal data that a business has collected about consumers; request that a business delete any personal data about the consumer that a business has collected; request that a business that sells a consumer's personal data, not sell the consumer's personal data.
+Under the CCPA, among other rights, California consumers have the right to request that a business that collects a consumer’s personal data disclose the categories and specific pieces of personal data that a business has collected about consumers; request for a business to delete any personal data about the consumer that a business has collected; request that a business that sells a consumer’s personal data, not sell the consumer’s personal data.

 Verification of your information

 When we receive any request to access, edit or delete personal identifiable information we shall first take reasonable steps to verify your identity before granting you access or otherwise taking any action.
 This is important to safeguard your information.

 8. Your communications preferences